 At the YMCA, we understand that children and youth need positive peer and adult relationships in their lives.
 All YMCA employees are carefully selected based on their leadership potential, enthusiasm, experiences and ability to role model YMCA values to children, members and staff.

-All employees have completed day camp training, which includes safety and emergency training, intermediate first aid, CPR, WHMIS, behaviour management, and physical literacy (NCCP FMS).
+All employees have completed day camp training, which includes safety and emergency training, intermediate first aid, CPR, WHMIS, behaviour management, and physical literacy.
 Employees are also required to pass a Police Security Check with a Vulnerable Sector Search.

 Summer Day Camp Cancellations